Wildlife Education for Santa Barbara

 The EITS birds also travel off the Museum campus for private educational programs.
 The majority of our offsite programs take place in public elementary schools, after-school programs, and community centers.
 If you’d like to schedule a visit from the birds, please see the “Programs” tab above.

 EITS was founded in 2000 by Gabriele Drozdowski, who retired as the program’s director in 2018.
-The program is now run by one half-time staff person – Hannah Atkinson, a former volunteer and licensed falconer – and supported by a team of about 25 volunteer educators.
+The program is now run by two part-time staff : an EITS Program Director and an EITS Raptor Caretaker and Outreach Assistant.
+Both are supported by a team of about 25 volunteer educators.
 To learn more about volunteering, please see below.

 Times & Location